nemaload/nemashow/README.md

 [![Nemaload Logo](http://nemaload.davidad.org/png/nemaload)](http://nemaload.davidad.org)
 _presents_
 #Nemashow
-Nemashow is a web application which enables the public to access interactive visualizations of data produced by the [NEMALOAD](http://nemaload.davidad.org) project.
+Nemashow is a web application which will enable the public to access interactive visualizations of data produced by the [NEMALOAD](http://nemaload.davidad.org) project.
 Nemashow is built on the [Meteor](http://meteor.com/) framework, and uses [WebGL](http://webgl.org) for visualizations.

 ##Setup
 ###Dependencies